SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

-Node.js-Boilerplate
+Node.js-Basic-Boilerplate
 ===================

 A simple but effective Node.js Boilerplate using ExpressJS, MongoDB, MongoJS & SocketIO.

 Below is a quick walkthrough in how to get set up quickly and moving with the above.
 It's meant strictly for beginners to Node so any non-novices please stop reading... now!
-To show its use i've made a basic chat application as it's a nice way of showing how the components can be used (WebSockets etc.) and leaves a basic framework that is easily edited to perform all the typical functionality needed by a website.
+Express is used as the server side framework giving us easy ways to provide typical server functionality.
+Socket.IO allows us to use WebSockets as our data transfer method which gives us real-time capabilities and a nice substitute for AJAX.
+MongoDB will be our data store and MongoJS our simplified API making interacting with MongoDB from script easy.
+To show these modules in action i've made a basic chat application as it's a nice way of showing how the components can be used together and leaves a basic framework that is easily edited to perform all the typical functionality of a website.

-I'm assuming you have a server with Node installed and can connect to it via the command line using Putty or something similar.
+I'm assuming you have a server with Node installed and can connect to it via a command line interface.
 First thing i'd recommend doing is to get up to date with the latest stable version of Node.
 This is really easy - make sure you're in your root directory and type the following into the command line:

 `````
 sudo npm cache clean -f